 Only 10% of the energy of incandescent bulb are emitted as light, the other 90% is emitted as heat.
 Incandescents also don't last as long as LEDs.
 The typical incandescent bulb lasts about 1,000 hours, while a 12-watt LED bulb lasts 25,000 hours.
 In other words, incandescents last about a year while LEDs up to 25 years.

-Each of these methods for making your house more energy-efficient, on their own, will only reduce your energy spending by a small amount, but combining all these ideas, will make a significant impact on the total efficiency of your house.
+Each of these methods for making your house more energy-efficient, on their own, will only reduce your energy spending by a small amount, but combining several, or all, of these ideas,will make a significant impact on the total efficiency of your house.
 When designing your new custom home, ask Hagen Homes how they can make it energy-efficient!